pat-erl/1dv608-programming-project/documentation/Use Cases.md

 * Starts when the user clicks on "add exercise".
 * System asks for a name of an exercise.
-* User provides the necessary input.
+* User provides a name of an exercise.
 * System saves the exercise and presents the users collection of created exercises.

 **Alternate scenarios**